-How Common Are Rear-End Car Accidents?
+How Common Are Rear-End Car Accidents in Atlanta?

 There are different classifications of car accidents, based on the type of impact.
 These include frontal impact, side-impact, rollover, and rear-end collisions.
 Rear-end collisions occur when one car is struck from behind by another vehicle.
 The vehicle in front is literally “rear-ended” by another.

 Rear-end crashes are the most common type of car accident in the United States.
 According to the National Highway Traffic Safety Administration (NHSTA), 29 percent of all car accidents are classified as rear-end collisions.

 In 2017, there were a total of 58,581 car accidents reported across Fulton County.
 Based on the NHTSA’s statistics, that means that there were 16,988 rear-end collisions in the county that year.
 So, every day in and around Atlanta, there are between 46 and 47 rear-end car accidents.

 Other common types of car crashes in Atlanta include:

 - Hit & run crashes

 - Parking lot crashes